Graph Neural Prompting with Large Language Models: Experiments

 \subsection{Parameter Sensitivity}

 Next, we perform sensitivity analysis focusing on the following parameters: the number of GNN layers and the number of layers in the cross-modality pooling component.

-\textbf{Impact of GNN layers.} We conduct experiments to compare the influence of GNN layers in Figure \ref{fig:param_sens_gnn_layers}.
-In particular, we search the number of GNN layers from \{2, 3, 4, 5\} and report the results for both 3B and 11B models.
+\textbf{Impact of GNN layers.} We evaluate the influence of GNN layers for both 3B and 11B models in Figure \ref{fig:param_sens_gnn_layers}.
 According to the figure, we have the following observations.
 First, various datasets have different optimal numbers of GNN layers.
 To illustrate, for ARC, 3 layers can achieve the optimal performance while 4 layers perform the best for PubMedQA.
 Second, the optimal number of GNN layers for 3B and 11B LLMs differs.
 For example, for OBQA, 3 layers work best for 3B LLM, while 11B LLM reaches its top performance when using 5 layers.
 Third, choosing different GNN layers can have a weak impact on some datasets while can also drastically affect the performance on other datasets.
 To demonstrate, increasing from 3 layers to 5 layers for 11B LLM can decrease the performance on ARC by a large margin (from 78.1 to 74.3), while adjusting the layers for BioASQ may not lead to a big change in the performance.

-\textbf{Impact of cross-modality layers.} To investigate the influence of layer numbers in the cross-modality pooling layer, we report the performance of different cross-modality layers in Figure \ref{fig:param_sens_cross_mod_layers}.
+\textbf{Impact of cross-modality pooling layers.} We report the performance of different cross-modality pooling layers in Figure \ref{fig:param_sens_cross_mod_layers}.
 As shown in the figure, we observe that the commonsense reasoning dataset OBQA and biomedical reasoning dataset BioASQ demonstrate different reactions to layer numbers.
-Specifically, for OBQA, the performance of the larger 11B LLM increases when increasing the cross-modality layers, while the performance of the smaller 3B LLM decreases.
+Specifically, for OBQA, the performance of the larger 11B LLM increases with more layers, while the performance of the smaller 3B LLM decreases.
 On the other hand, for BioASQ, the larger 11B LLM tends to show a degraded performance when adding more layers, while the smaller 3B model presents an improved performance.
-This indicates that suitable cross-modality layers can lead to the best model performance.
+This indicates that suitable cross-modality pooling layers can lead to the best model performance.